RababHanda/Credit_Risk_Analysis/Written Analysis.md

 # Credit_Risk_Analysis

 ## Overview of Project
-This project analyzes the reveiws on furniture products provided by Amazon Vine
+In this project I analyze 6 different models for sampling data for credit card applications, to analyze whether or not the applicants qualify.

 ### Purpose

-**Analytical:**
+**Analytical:** I deply supervised machine learning models to determine the eligibility of applicants for credit card loans.
+I analyze the confusion matrix to determine false negatives/positives and true negatives/positives to understand the precision and accuracy of each model

-**Technical:** packages - NumPy, numpy-base, numpydoc, SciPy, Scikit-learn
+**Technical:** packages - numpy, numpy-base, numpydoc <br> Libraries: NumPy, SciPy, Scikit-learn, Pandas

 ## Results